-If you’re like me, or one of the other 44 million student loan borrowers, you’ve probably wondered about student loan refinance options.
+If you’re like me, or one of the other 44 million student loan borrowers, you’ve probably asked how do I refinance my student loans?

 Unfortunately, most sites just recommend student loan refinancing companies and don’t really outline what’s involved in the process itself.
 This article actually tells you how to refinance student loans.